TickerSparkInvestor Intelligence

 TickerSpark AI RatingBuy

-Gartner (IT) is a good investment right now for moderate-risk investors, earning an overall grade of A- and a Buy rating.
-Our fair value is $182, reflecting a business that still converts its subscription insights model into strong cash flow, even as contract value growth remains the key swing factor.
+Gartner (IT) looks like a good investment right now, earning an overall grade of B+ and a Buy rating.
+Our fair value is $160.38, supported by strong free cash flow, improving engagement, and management's raised 2026 EPS outlook even as near-term revenue remains soft.

 Thesis